rsastri21/crew-match-2/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 This project uses Docker to setup a local postgres database for development.
-It starts begins automatically when running the dev command and can be configured in the `docker-compose.yml` file.
+It needs to be run alongside the dev server and can be configured in the `docker-compose.yml` file.

 Useful database targets: